theme-ontology/theming/README.md

 ### /auto

 Data committed into /notes will be automatically parsed and collated into tables here.
-Files ending in "-stories.txt" will be parsed.
+Files ending in "st.txt" will be parsed.
-These tables may be copied, edited and uploaded to the main site.
-Do not commit manually into the /auto directory.
+The idea is that any errors in formatting or undefined stories/themes should show up here.

 ## What is a Theme?